 Plant portraits by the Florilegium Society

-This August, the Society is staging an exhibition which brings together work by all its over 60 botanical artists, reflecting the diversity and sheer beauty of plants in the Garden.
+In August 2013 the Society staged an exhibition at the Chelsea Physic Garden bringing together work by many of our botanical artists, reflecting the diversity and sheer beauty of plants in the Garden.

-INNER BEAUTY?
-Paintings of Medicinal Plants by Chelsea Physic Garden Florilegium Society
+Inner Beauty?
+Paintings of Medicinal Plants by the Chelsea Physic Garden Florilegium Society

 This exhibition was displayed at the newly opened Shirley Sherwood Gallery for Botanical Art at Kew Gardens in 2008, and at Brooklyn Botanic Garden, New York, USA in 2009.
 It featured 45 paintings by 45 of the Society’s artists.